 Once all the steps above have been completed, your lawyer in Australia will inform you when the property has been officially ‘exchanged.’

-This will be handled by your conveyancer or solicitor in conjunction with your bank and mortgage broker, so you don’t need to be there for this to happen.
+This will be handled by your conveyancer or solicitor in conjunction with your bank and mortgage broker (if financing is involved), so you don’t need to be there for this to happen.

-The title for the property is held by your lender for safekeeping, and the keys are available for pick up from the selling real estate agent.
+The title for the property will be given to you or held by your lender for safekeeping, and the keys are available for pick up from the selling real estate agent.
 If the property is being rented out, then the property manager can then commence advertising the unit to prospective tenants.